wssbck/chillout-data-engineerin/iceberg/README.md

 ./drun
 ```

-After the stack is up, the following services can be accessed in the browser:
+After the stack is up, following services can be accessed in the browser:

-- the Jupyter environment at http://localhost:8888, with notebooks in `/_notebooks/`.
+- the Jupyter environment at http://localhost:8888, with notebooks in `/_notebooks/`
 - the Trino UI at http://localhost:8080 (any user name will do)
-- the Nessie UI at http://localhost:19120.
+- the Nessie UI at http://localhost:19120
 - the MinIO console at http://localhost:9001 (user: `minioadmin`, password: `minioadmin`)

 To verify that everything works, try executing cells in the notebook called `00_test.ipynb`, one by one.